oliverLo78/Wedding-Planner/README.md

 ## Project Description

-**Summer weddings** are in full swing!!
-To help make wedding planning easier, we would like to develop a _wedding planner web application_ that will help any wedding planner easily plan and organize all the details surrounding the big day.
+To help make wedding planning easier.
+We have develop a _wedding planner web application_ that will help any wedding planner easily plan and organize all the details surrounding the big day.
 This application will allow users to create a profile under which they can create **one** or **more** wedding event plans.

 ## Reference Links